NLeSC/root-conda-recipes/using_the_conda_binary_packages.md

 # Using the conda binary packages

-To use the conda binary packages from the NLeSC AnacondaCloud repository, you need to add the appropriate NLeSC channel.
+To use the conda binary packages from the NLeSC AnacondaCloud repository, you need to add the appropriate NLeSC ```main``` channel.
 ```
 $ conda config --add channels https://conda.anaconda.org/NLeSC
 ```